Status: June 2026 – All cited studies are peer-reviewed and publicly available on PubMed.

 Conclusion: Time for a rethink

 Fluoride has undoubtedly served dentistry well.
-But the risks of over-fluoridation, especially in children, are real and scientifically proven.
-With hydroxylapatite, an active ingredient is now available that offers the benefits of fluoride without having to accept its disadvantages.
+However, the risks of over-fluoridation, especially in children, are real and scientifically proven.
+With hydroxylapatite, an active ingredient is now available that offers the benefits of fluoride without its disadvantages.
+Hydroxyapatite is a scientifically well-researched, biomimetic active ingredient that mimics and can support the natural tooth structure.

 Studies & Sources